thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ## Autocomplete

 Last, but certainly not least is autocomplete.
-This is, in my humble opinion. the most prominent feature of the IDE experience.
+This is, in my humble opinion, the most prominent feature of the IDE experience.
 As a user types, we plumb the codebase for anything they could possibly mean to type and present it to them as an option for avoiding further keystrokes.
-What an ellating experience to have the compiler understand what I need and hand it to me on a silver platter.
+What an elating experience to have the compiler understand what I need and hand it to me on a silver platter.

 Autocompletion can get extremely fancy.
 You can figure out the type that should slot into the current cursor and only present options of that type.
-You can track the type of object our user is currently accessing and only present methods avaible on that object.
+You can track the type of object our user is currently accessing and only present methods available on that object.
 The more type information you can procure, the better you can tailor your recommendations.
 We will save that for another tutorial.